-To display the changes that are made as a result of editing Operational Content, you must have Content Manager or Content Editor permission.
+To display the changes that are made as a result of editing Operational Content, you must have Content Manager, Content Creator (when JP1/Base is used for user authentication), or Content Editor permission.
 These changes are displayed in the difference display window.